 Of course, if you manage to live within your means of living everywhere is fine.
 Just do some research beforehand.
 That being said, tuition for a 2 year MBA at an Ivy League school is around $55,000/year.
 That makes up $110,000 for the whole program.
 Adding living expenses, books, housing, transportation, etc. make sure you budget around $140k – 150k.
 Some programs such as Certificate or Part-time programs cost by the number of units you take, so normally that is $1,200 – $1,500 a unit.
 As an international student, you have to enroll full time but sometimes unless you’re on different visas and not F1.

-What are the admissions requirements for graduate program in Philosophy and Religious Studies at Saint-Louis-university?
+What are the admissions requirements for graduate program in Computer and Information Sciences at the University of Alabama in Huntsville?

 - You must login to post comments